mindspore-ai/mindspore/docs/api/api_python_en/mindspore.numpy.rst

 Since `mindspore.numpy` directly wraps MindSpore tensors and operators, it has all the advantages and properties of MindSpore.
 In this section, we will briefly introduce how to employ MindSpore execution management and automatic differentiation in `mindspore.numpy` coding scenarios.
 These include:

-- `ms_function`: for running codes in static graph mode for better efficiency.
+- `jit` decorator: for running codes in static graph mode for better efficiency.
 - `GradOperation`: for automatic gradient computation.
 - `mindspore.set_context`: for `mindspore.numpy` execution management.
 - `mindspore.nn.Cell`: for using `mindspore.numpy` interfaces in MindSpore Deep Learning Models.

 The following are examples:

-- Use ms_function to run code in static graph mode
+- Use `jit` decorator to run code in static graph mode

   Let's first see an example consisted of matrix multiplication and bias add, which is a typical process in Neural Networks: